|Nutritional Guidelines (per serving)|

 - 1 tablespoon flour

-Remove the shells from the shrimp.
+Remove the shells and vein from the shrimp.
 With a small, sharp knife, make a shallow cut down the back of each shrimp.
 Pull out the dark veins or use the tip of the knife to coax the vein out.
 Rinse the shrimp under cold running water and place them in a bowl.
 Refrigerate the cleaned shrimp until you're ready to cook them.

 In a large skillet over medium heat, fry the bacon until crisp.
 Transfer to paper towels to drain; crumble and set aside.